jwcarr/eyekit/GUIDE.md

 Visualization
 -------------

-Now that we've created a `FixationSequence` and `TextBlock`, it would be useful to visualize how they relate to each other.
+Now that we've created a `FixationSequence` and `TextBlock`, and we've extracted some `InterestArea`s, it would be useful to visualize how these things relate to each other.
 To create a visualization, we begin by creating an `Image` object, specifying the pixel dimensions of the screen:

 ```python
 >>> img = eyekit.vis.Image(1920, 1080)